-Dmitry Kohmanyuk graduated in 1992 from the Cybernetics Department of Kiev Taras Shevchenko University in Kiev (then Soviet Union, presently Ukraine), receiving a Masters Degree with honors.
+Dmytro Kohmanyuk graduated in 1992 from the Cybernetics Department of Kiev Taras Shevchenko University in Kiev (then Soviet Union, presently Ukraine), receiving a Masters Degree with honors.

 He now resides in Kyiv, Ukraine and works as Chief of Strategy of Hostmaster Ltd, the registry for the .UA domain.
 He actively participates in the Internet community, attending local, regional and international forums, including RIPE, CENTR, ICANN, IGF and other meetings.

-Dmitry speaks Ukrainian, Russian, and English (with a small set of Dutch words if needed.)
+Dmytro speaks Ukrainian, Russian, and English (with a small set of Dutch words if needed.)

-Dmitry has direct operational experience with networked Unix systems and router equipment, co-founding and running one of first Ukrainian ISPs back in 1991 (Communication Systems).
+Dmytro has direct operational experience with networked Unix systems and router equipment, co-founding and running one of first Ukrainian ISPs back in 1991 (Communication Systems).
 His work included several technology start-up companies in the United States in the role of systems administrator, developer support and operations.
 He can write code and shell scripts, was a co-author of RFC 2319 and participated in the Ukrainian Unix Users Group.

 He has been directly involved with Ukrainian ccTLD registration and operation since 1996, in both non-commerical and commerical forms, and continuously represented ccTLD with IANA.
 He sits on the board of Hostmaster.
 In the last two years, the local policy development process has restarted, community service has improved, IDNs have launched and operational migration to IPv6 was completed, as well as DNSSEC launch in March 2012.

 Non-profit work includes IPv6 as well as DNSSEC promotion in the region, participating in UA-IX as a member of the technical committee and speaking with press to communicate about Internet technology, security and privacy issues.
-Two IGF-UA forums in Ukraine in 2010 and 2011 were organised with support from Dmitry and Hostmaster.
+Two IGF-UA forums in Ukraine in 2010 and 2011 were organised with support from Dmytro and Hostmaster.